 There are a huge 80% of Italian men above 30 years old who still live with their parents.
 And while there are some people who might scoff and find the entire idea as unfathomable, to still have their mothers to wash and clean for them as well as the lack of privacy and independence, the biggest reasoning as to why Italians stick with their parents for so long is mainly because of how expensive housing are.
 Thus they’d need some time to save up.

 This house alone which is not too far from where we live, costs at least 500k euro.
-Woah!
-With that amount of money, you could buy a property in the rich district anywhere in Asia!
+That’s quite a lot of money for the regular person.

 Myth 5 : All Italians ride gondola and sing O Sole Mio

-I was watching this interesting show (although my ears bleed whenever I hear the host speak) about how Napolitana pizza is made.
+I was watching this interesting show about how Napolitana pizza is made.
 And towards the end of the show, I innocently asked Cartcart, “Why are they playing O Sole Mio?
 Isn’t it a Venezia song?”